netxms/netxms-doc/admin/data-collection.rst

 Data Type
 ~~~~~~~~~

-Data type for the parameter.
+Data type for the metric.
 Can be one of the following: :guilabel:`Integer`,
 :guilabel:`Unsigned Integer`, :guilabel:`64-bit Integer`, :guilabel:`64-bit
 Unsigned Integer`, :guilabel:`Float` (floating point number), or
 :guilabel:`String`.
 Selected data type affects collected data processing - for
 example, you cannot use operations like ``less than`` or ``greater than`` on
 strings.
-If you select parameter from the list using the :guilabel:`Select`
+If you select metric from the list using the :guilabel:`Select`
 button, correct data type will be set automatically.

 Source node